YOUR MARINE RESCUE PORT STEPHENS UP TO DATE HUNTER COASTAL WATERS WEATHER INFORMATION FOR FRIDAY 2 MAY 2025

 Swell:

-North to northeasterly below 1 metre inshore, increasing to 1 to 1.5 metres offshore during the morning.
+Northeast to southeasterly below 1 metre, tending east to southeasterly 1 to 1.5 metres during the evening.